Beacon Hill Holiday Cottages Information

 Us Northumbrians like to celebrate our food & drink and there are a number of annual events held in towns & venues across the region.
 Top of our recommended list are a couple of local festivals that you should really make time for if you are visiting the area.

 First up, in terms of the calendar, is the Berwick Food & Beer Festival.
-This year (2017) the festival takes place from the 1st to 3rd September and is now in its 10th year.
+The festival takes place in early September and is now in its 12th year.
 It really is a must for those who enjoy good, traditional, wholesome food and beer... so that's everyone then surely?!

 The festival has a huge range of stands and stalls promoting the finest local produce and beers, and there really is something for everyone with kids able to enjoy activities like cake decorating and pizza making.
 Entrance prices tend to be only a few pounds and even if food isn't your obsession, it's worth a visit to enjoy the ambience and surroundings of this traditional market town, the northernmost town in England.

 Next in the calendar comes the Alnwick Food Festival.
-In 2017 the festival will take place on Saturday 16th and Sunday 17th September.
-Now In its 13th year, the festival is a showcase for local food producers and food from all over the region.
+Alnwick food festival also takes place in September.
+Now In its 15th year, the festival is a showcase for local food producers and food from all over the region.
 From chillies to chutneys, seafood to scones, some of the finest Northumbrian food (and drink!) will be available to sample and you may even spot a celebrity chef or two, Jean-Christophe Novelli having been a regular attendee in the past.

 Last but by no means least is the Morpeth Food Festival which will celebrate its's 5th consecutive year